 Why We Love It:

-- ✅ Legendary customer service — Baratza sends free replacement parts even years after warranty ends
+- ✅ Best-in-class customer service — Baratza sends free replacement parts even years after warranty ends.
+Seriously, they're that good.

 - ✅ All-metal grind adjustment collar — Upgraded from plastic in the original Encore